TimothyYe/godns/README.md

 #### Strato

-For Strato, you need to provide email & password, and config all the domains & subdomains.
+For Strato, you need to provide email & password and configure all the domains & subdomains.
 More Info: [German](https://www.strato.de/faq/hosting/so-einfach-richten-sie-dyndns-fuer-ihre-domains-ein/) [English](https://www.strato-hosting.co.uk/faq/hosting/this-is-how-easy-it-is-to-set-up-dyndns-for-your-domains/)

 <details>